syaffers/npm-graph/README.md

 - [Top 50 most depended-upon packages and its dependencies](http://syaffers.github.io/npm-graphs/)

 I'm still mining this and creating cooler graphs.
 Do visit now and again.

+Update (2016-07-06): Updated designs and styling and script stuff.